100+ datasets found

 The accompanying Github repository provides a small static sample of the dataset and the dataset's descriptive analysis in a form of Jupyter notebooks.

-In order to obtain an access to the dataset (either to full static dump or REST API), please, request the access by following instructions provided below.
+In order to obtain an access to the full dataset (in the CSV format), please, request the access by following the instructions provided below.

 References